 Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Town of Herndon UPC 50100 East Elden Street Improvement & Widening - Widen and reconstruct East Elden Street from 4 to 6 lanes with a raised landscaped median between Fairfax County Parkway and Herndon Parkway; continue as a 4-lane section with a raised landscaped median and dedicated turning lanes between Herndon Parkway and Van Buren Street; transition to a 2-lane section with left-turn lanes between Van Buren and Monroe Street.
 The project will be ADA accessible to include pedestrian/audio signalization, crosswalk enhancements and bus stop improvements at select major intersections as well as proposed bike lanes along the length of the project. \$10,400,000 (FY2015-16) ROW, Utilities Right of way acquisition/street dedication in 2018-2019.
 Construction advertisement to occur in 2022.
 VDOT and consultant continue work on Field Inspection / Right of Way plans.
 VDOT is conducting Utility Field Inspection (UFI) to coordinate the latest PE plans with utility companies.
 Right of Way Notice To Proceed (NTP) was approved on May 9, 2019 and as a result right of way acquisition is underway.
-2024 TBD after contract award 0%
+TBD after contract award 0%

+Jur isdiction/ Project Description NVTA Funds Phase(s) Status Completion Completion Percentage

+Ag ency Funded (Project) (NVTA Reimbursed as

+funded of 9/30/19

+Phases)

-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Town of Leesburg Edwards Ferry Road and Route 15 Leesburg Bypass Grade Separated Interchange - Development of a new grade separated interchange. \$1,000,000 (FY2014) Design, Environmental Funds fully utilized.
-Project continuing.
+Town of Edwards Ferry Road and \$1,000,000 Design, Funds fully utilized.
+Project Leesburg Route 15 Leesburg Bypass (FY2014) Environmental continuing.
+Grade Separated Interchange - Development of a new grade separated a new grade separated interchange.

-Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Town of Leesburg UPC 89890 Edwards Ferry Road and Route 15 Leesburg Bypass Grade Separated Interchange (Continuation) The project consists of development of a new grade-separated interchange on Edwards Ferry Road at the Route 15 Leesburg Bypass.
-The existing signalized atgrade intersection at this location is heavily congested. \$1,000,000 (FY2015-16) Design Public Involvement Meeting was held on March 2 where three alternative proposals were presented.
+Jurisdiction/ Agency Project Description NVTA Funds Phase(s) Funded Status Completion (Project) Completion (NVTA funded Phases) Percentage Reimbursed as of 9/30/19 Town of Leesburg UPC 89890 Edwards Ferry Road and Route 15 Leesburg Bypass Grade Separated Interchange (Continuation) - The project consists of development of a new grade- separated interchange on Edwards Ferry Road at the Route 15 Leesburg Bypass.
+The existing signalized at- grade intersection at this location is heavily congested. \$1,000,000 (FY2015-16) Design Public Involvement Meeting was held on March 2 where three alternative proposals were presented.
 The town endorsed Alternative B on 5/9/17.
 Public Hearing was held in May 2018.
 PH Transcript and Design Approval request currently under review at the District.
 IJR approved 12/16/18.
 Value Engineering approved 1/25/19.
 Awaiting endorsement of Limited Access Modifications from Town in order to submit to CTB for approval.
 Subsequently submit the plans for Design approval in order to close out PE phase.
 LACC will be presented before CTB in April.
 CTB approval received for LACC on 4/10/19.
 Received design approval on 5/3/2019.
 Submitted Revenue Sharing and NVTA funding applications in September 2019.
 Design approval expected in early 2019.
 (Full payment made to VDOT) 100%